Rounding Error Analysis of Linear Recurrences Using Generating Series: Introduction

 The text is organized as follows.
 In order to get a concrete feeling of the basic idea, we start in Section~\ref{sec:toy abs} with an elementary example, postponing to Section~\ref{sec:related} the discussion of related work.
 We continue in Sections \ref{sec:genseries}~to~\ref{sec:fp} with a review of classical facts about generating series, asymptotics, the Cauchy majorant method, and floating-point error analysis that constitute our basic toolbox.
 Building on this background, we then illustrate the approach outlined in Section~\ref{sec:toy abs} in situations involving polynomial coefficients (Legendre polynomials, Section~\ref{sec:legendre}) and floating-point arithmetic (with a revisit of the toy example in Section~\ref{sec:toy rel}).
 A reader only interested in understanding the method can stop there.

-The remaining sections present more substantial applications of the same idea.
-They can be read independently, referring to Sections \ref{sec:genseries}~to~\ref{sec:fp} for basic results as necessary.
+The second half of the article presents more substantial applications of the same idea.
+It consists of three sections that can be read independently, referring to Sections \ref{sec:genseries}~to~\ref{sec:fp} for basic results as necessary.
 Section~\ref{sec:bernoulli} answers a question of R.~P.~Brent and P.~Zimmermann on the floating-point computation of Bernoulli numbers.
 Section~\ref{sec:wave} discusses variations on Boldo's~{\cite{Boldo2009}} error analysis of a finite difference scheme for the 1D wave equation, using series with coefficients in a normed algebra to encode a bivariate recurrence.
 Finally, in Section~\ref{sec:dfinite}, we take a slightly different perspective and ask how to evaluate the sum of a series whose coefficients satisfy a recurrence when the recurrence is part of the input.
 Under mild assumptions, we give an algorithm that computes a rigorous enclosure of the sum while avoiding the exponential blow-up that would come with a naive use of interval arithmetic.